kootenayMark/Wordpress-5-installation-runbook/README.md

 systemctl restart mysql
 ```
 * Enter your sudo (admin) password
-## You're all done, you can go to your server's IP adress in the browser of your choice and follow the on screen instructions to finish the installation.
+## You're all done, you can go to your server's IP address in a browser of your choice and follow the on screen instructions to finish the installation.
 ```
 http://your_server_ip_address/wordpress
 ```